Clouser Deep Minnow Fly Pattern

 4) Cut your top bucktail color about the same length as the bottom bucktail (about 2.5 to 3 times the hook length).
 Tie it in by the tip immediately behind the eye of the hook.
 Again, don't torque down on the thread.
 It will flare the bucktail.
 Use 6-10 soft wraps moving back towards the lead eyes to hold it in place.
 Then add a small drop of superglue on the butts and thread wraps.
 To finish the fly off, wrap the thread the rest of the way to cover the bucktail butts and make a uniform head shaped like a bullet.

 5) Add head cement to the head and to the bottom bucktail where it passes between the lead eyes, as this is the area where Clousers receive the most wear and tear as they jig up and down, hitting rocks.
-Alternately, you can mix up some clear epoxy and put it on the head, the eyes and the area between the eyes.
+Alternately, you can mix up some clear epoxy and put it on the head and the area between the eyes.
 Bob Clouser's original recipe calls for the epoxy and the flies he sells are epoxied.
 I don't have the patience to mess with epoxy on a fly that will probably not survive too long when I'm guiding.